axibase/atsd-use-cases/research/data-lib/eu-debt/README.md

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/bfcc9660#fullscreen)

 > Open the ChartLab visualization above and use the drop-down menus to navigate between countries or select the European Union total.
-Use both charts to compare two countries, one country to the EU total, or any other desired combination.
+Use both charts to compare two countries or one country to the EU total.

 ## Debt as a Portion of the European Union Total